scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 It is important to understand the fundamental differences between containers and virtual machines.
 A virtual machine is built on top of a set of virtual resources provided by a virtualization software that is the hypervisor.
 The hypervisor will provide access to virtual resources built on top of the actual hardware of the host machine.
-In the virtual machine we will install a full operating system including the kernel as well as our main application with the necessary dependencies like for example Tomcat, MySQL or Apache web server.
+In the virtual machine we will install a full operating system including the kernel as well as our main application with all the necessary dependencies.
+A typical example would be a virtual machine with Tomcat, MySQL or Apache web server.
-Once our main application is running on the virtual machine it might need access to virtual resources such as memory or disk.
+Once our main application is running on the virtual machine it might need access to memory or disk.
 For that purpose it will launch system calls to the guest operating system.
 The hypervisor will then translate those into real system calls to access the actual physical hardware.
 This way virtual machines are so secure because any system call is passed through the hypervisor before actually reaching the host machine.